-Residents who can't make it back to Mannix for dinner due to University commitments can request a late dinner.
-Requests must be made by 5pm, and meals collected no later than 7:45pm.
+Residents who have conflicting commitments during the dinner service period can request a late dinner using the Late Meal Form.
+Requests must be made by 3pm on the day of the meal required, and meals collected no later than 7:45pm.

-Late dinners are not available on those Wednesdays when there are a Formal Dinner.
+Late dinner's are not available on those Wednesdays when there is a Formal Dinner.